 Each year, oyster industry participants must pay an annual fee.
 The revenue collected from these fees is used for the Oyster Replenishment Program, which involves the spawning and formations of new adult oysters, which will reach market size in roughly three years.
 The program also provides training and support for the growing oyster aquaculture industry, and monitors oyster populations throughout the Chesapeake Bay, its tributaries and the coastal bays of the Eastern Shore.
 Annual fees are required for harvesting, shucking and more.

 RESTAURANTS TO TRY

 There’s many places around Virginia to get your oyster fix.
-Head to the shore and you’ll find Harpoon Larry’s Oyster Bar in Hampton Roads.
+Head to the shore and you’ll find Harpoon Larry’s Oyster Bar in Virginia Beach.
 The restaurant has been a local hang out for years, featuring fresh, local oysters.
 The restaurant has also been named as one of the Best 23 Seafood Dives in the U.S. by Coastal Living magazine.
 At the mouth of the Rappahannock lies Merroir, a riverfront gourmet oyster tasting house, featuring the celebrated farms of the Rappahannock Oyster Co.